SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Method stubs are method signatures without the implementation, in Java/C#, they are followed by a ;.

 Things using the ruby mixin Comparable must define <=> operator, and then gain access to the other comparison operators, as well as between? and clamp

+<h5>Traits</h5>

+Traits in Rust are broadly similar to intefaces in other programming languages.
+Traits in Rust can be implemented for types you did not define.
+However, the trait ∨ the thing its implemented on must be local to the crate Traits allow for blanket implementations, that is implementing a trait for anything that implements one or more other traits

 <h4>OOP</h4>